How to fix '5.4.14 Hop count exceeded' email delivery errors?

 Fast answer

 If you are the sender, do not keep retrying the same address at volume.
 Check whether your own routing is looping, then send the bounce to the recipient admin with the timestamp, final host, ATTR code, and trace ID.
-If they cannot fix it quickly, suppress that address or domain segment until it is repaired.
+Suppress that address or affected domain segment until the route is repaired.

 Common causes and who owns the fix